 - Negative paid-time-off balances, in whole-day increments only.

 - Medication purchased for a staff-member by our medical staff.

-If questions or concerns about any pay deductions arise, staff members may discuss and resolve them with the Assistant Director or the Director of Finance & Operations.
+If questions or concerns about any pay deductions arise, staff members may discuss and resolve them with the Co-Directors or the Director of Finance & Operations.

 When a staff member’s wages are garnished by a court order, Camp Ramah New England is legally bound to withhold the amount indicated in the garnishment order from the staff member’s paycheck.
 Camp Ramah New England will, however, honor applicable federal and state guidelines that protect a certain amount of a staff member’s income from being subject to garnishment.

 EXEMPT employees (summer staff members) are not eligible for overtime.

 Non-exempt employees: although overtime rarely occurs, you will be given advance notice when feasible, but this is not always possible.
 Non-exempt employees must have all overtime approved in advance by their supervisor.